dustdustinthewind/IntralismQoLMod/README.md

 - **Better Map Stats that can be pasted to the map's description**
 - **Audio Waveform should be more consistent and accurate**, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.
 - **Increased Performance**
+  - Events and images don't render when offscreen

 ### GAMEPLAY / STORYBOARD
 - **MASSIVE STORYBOARD OPTIMIZATIONS** especially to audio-reading entities (suns, satellites, and particle emitters) [video showcase](https://www.youtube.com/watch?v=sTeboyFxIj4)